Psychosynthesis Counselling at London Bridge / City of London and in Westerham - covering Oxted, Surrey and Sevenoaks, Kent

 As a trained and experienced Psychosynthesis counsellor I can help you with

 Love is a prerequisite for human flourishing.
 Holding and being held, intimacy and support, respect and being given space to breathe, companionship and fun are all components of healthy relationships.
 Problems arise when there are different expectations between the parties about the nature of the relationship and the relative importance of these components.
 This can lead to misunderstanding, frustration and resentment.
 Understanding, therefore, how we typically relate to others is a first step to resolving these difficulties.
 It is then important to identify what we want from a relationship and learn how to ask for it.
-This is a skill which can be taught.
+This is a skill which, as a counsellor, I can teach you.
+Bereavement

 Low self-esteem is a sickness of the soul.
 If we have been ignored we may believe that we do not amount to much.
 If we have been bullied we may feel that we do not deserve to.
 When we interpret the world through these lenses it is likely that we will see only what confirms our low opinion of ourselves.
 We need therefore to develop awareness of our patterns of thinking and feeling since with awareness comes choice.
 We can choose to appreciate ourselves for who we are rather than deprecate ourselves for who we are not.